Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   [TensorFlow](Background-TensorFlow.md) model.
 The embedded TensorFlow model represents a learned policy and the Brain directly uses this model to determine the action for each Agent.
-You can train a **Learning Brain** by dragging it into the Academy's `Broadcast Hub` and launching the game with the Python training process.
+You can train a **Learning Brain** by launching the game with the Python training process.
 - **Player** - where decisions are made using real input from a keyboard or controller.
 Here, a human player is controlling the Agent and the observations and rewards collected by the Brain are not used to control the Agent.